meta-llama/llama-stack-apps/README.md

 #### Downloading via ollama

-If you're using the `ollama-inline` distribution, you'll download and manage your models using Ollama.
+If you're using the `ollama-local` distribution, you'll download and manage your models using Ollama.

 ```
 ollama pull llama3.1:8b-instruct-fp16